myoung-space-science/emmrem-analysis/README.md

-# EMMREM Analysis
+# EPREM Analysis
-Analyze results from one or more EMMREM components.
+Analyze results from an EPREM simulation.

-This repository houses tools and scripts for visualizing, interpreting, and contextualizing output from components of the [Earth-Moon-Mars Radiation Environment Module](https://emmrem.unh.edu/).
+This repository houses tools and scripts for visualizing, interpreting, and contextualizing output from the [Energetic Particle Radiation Environment Module (EPREM)](https://github.com/myoung-space-science/eprem), which is a component of the [Earth-Moon-Mars Radiation Environment Module (EMMREM)](https://emmrem.unh.edu/).

-## Supported Components

-* EPREM